ahandsomeChineseboy/inet/tutorials/queueing/doc/LeakyBucket.rst

 ============

 In this step, packets are produced by an active packet source (:ned:`ActivePacketSource`).
-The packet source pushes packets into a leaky bucket module, which pushes them into a passive packet sink (:ned:`PassivePacketSink`).
+The packet source pushes packets into a :ned:`LeakyBucket` module, which pushes them into a passive packet sink (:ned:`PassivePacketSink`).

 .. figure:: media/LeakyBucket.png